OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     * [OpenCRE](https://www.opencre.org/cre/117-371)
   * Operational security to protect stored data
   Links to standards:
+    * Many 27001 controls cover operational security.
+Gap: complete coverage.
       * 27001 control 5.23 Information security for use of cloud services
       * 27001 control 5.37 Documented operating procedures
       * Many more 27001 controls (See OpenCRE link)
     * [OpenCRE](https://www.opencre.org/cre/862-452)
   * Particularity 1: don't just protect the data in the live system - also protect the data in the development environment as it is real data - since it is needed to train a model.
   * Particularity 2: elements in the AI development environment (data, code, configuration & parameters) require extra protection as they are prone to attacks to manipulate model behaviour (called *poisoning*)
   * Particularity 3: source code, configuration, and parameters are typically critical intellectual property in AI

 * DEVSECURITY.
 Make sure that the AI development infrastructure is part of the security management system, regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.
 * SEGREGATEDATA.
-Store data in a separated environment with restricted access.
+Store sensitive training or test data in a separated environment with restricted access.
 List of standards:
-  * 27001 control 8.31 Separation of development, test and production environments
+  * 27001 control 8.31 Separation of development, test and production environments.
+Gap: medium coverage - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
+Therefore it helps to restrict access to that data within the development environment.
+Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.
 * CONFCOMPUTE.
 'Confidential compute': If available and possible, use features of the data science environment to hide training data from model engineers
 * FEDERATIVELEARNING.
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
 * TODO: integrity checks in development pipeline (build, deploy, supply chain)